 Payment for allowable institutional memberships should be made by UTSA directly to the association through established procedures.
 In some circumstances, reimbursement to the employee may be allowed upon proof of payment (invoice and/or detailed receipt).

 See the Disbursements and Travel Services (DTS) training website for instructions on processing Non-PO Payment Vouchers.

 - Memberships that allow access to periodicals or online access (Account ID 63201) when the amount charged does not exceed $5,000 and/or other prescribed limits.
-See Financial Management Operational Guideline (FMOG) — One Card for more information.
+Refer to the One Card Program financial guideline for more information.

-The One Card should not be used for social club membership expenses; use the Non-PO Payment Voucher instead.
+The One Card should not be used for social club membership expenses; use a Non-PO Payment Voucher instead.